titoBouzout/SideBarEnhancements/readme.md

-# Sidebar Enhancements
+# Note:

 I decided to stop using package control to distribute my packages.
+Theres a requirement to add semantic versioning that stopped me from adding a bunch of tiny packages.
+The requirement is for new packages, not for old ones like this one and many others.
+However, I dont care if a package has 100k users or 2.
+I want my packages to be treated the same, and semantic versioning does not provide any value to me and is nonsense that just added friction to distribute my own stuff.
+Here there are no dependencies and my version number is a date.
+That you have in the commit.
+I dont want to add zillions of tags.
+1.0.2 says nothing, 2016.10.02 says something.
+If you agree or not agree.
+I don't really care.
+Nobody has my permission to distribute my packages on package control and I hope you don't overwrite my stuff, I gave up to package control not to my packages.

-However if you still wish to use it to install this package, you may do the following:
+However if you still wish to use Package Control to install this package, you may do the following:

 1. Main menu bar - Preferences - Package Control
 2. Add repository
 3. Then paste https://github.com/titoBouzout/SideBarEnhancements/tree/st3

 Now you should see it to install.
+That may or may not work, and maybe breaks, IDK.

-In case that does not work or if you prefer to install it manually:
+In any case install it manually:

 1. Download the package as a zip
 2. Main menu bar - Preferences - Browse Packages
 3. Create a folder named "SideBarEnhancements", then extract the repository there.

 Good luck, take care!

+# Sidebar Enhancements

 ### In other languages